jdtibbs/tools/README.md

-# Tools I am using or are of interest.
+# Tools used or of interest.

 Listed order means nothing.